LRT inquiry lawyer questions consultant Brian Guest's political and family ties | CBC News

 Adair also tried to connect Guest's work with Plasco to family ties.

-That firm received $4 million from the province back in 2007 when Watson was the provincial cabinet minister who announced the grant, and then ten years ago Plasco signed a conditional $120-million deal with the city.
+That firm received $4 million from the province back in 2007 when Watson was the provincial cabinet minister who announced the grant.
+Then 10 years ago, Plasco signed a conditional $120-million deal with the city.

-Do you agree...the circumstances under which you got this contract at least raise some questions about how you came to have the engagement?"- Lawyer John Adair
+Do you agree ... the circumstances under which you got this contract at least raise some questions about how you came to have the engagement?"- John Adair, lawyer

 Guest also consulted in 2010 and 2011 on the city budget.